How electronic pinball machines work: Understanding the circuits

 Transformer

-Be very careful when working on this part of the pinball machine.
-Always be safe and unplug the pinball machine from the wall !
-When working on other circuits this is not necessary - then it is safer to leave the machine switched off but plugged in, so there is still a ground connection.
+Important: Always unplug the machine from the wall before working on this circuit.
+For other circuits, it's safer to leave the machine switched off but plugged in to maintain a ground connection.

-See this article about pinball machines tripping house breakers to see how the line filter, fuses and power surge protection looks like on Williams WPC games.
+See this article on pinball machines tripping house breakers for visuals of line filters, fuses, and surge protection on Williams WPC games.

 Power supply / voltage regulation